celsom3/celsomireles.com/source/_posts/Painting-the-house.md

 One time you happen to drop by, they will rage about how they remodeled the kitchen.
 With enthusiasm they will ask what you think about their choice of wood for the cabinetry.

-You, being the gracious friend that you are, will exclaim, "Friend, I think your choice is a marvelous choice!
+You, being the gracious friend that you are, will exclaim:

+> "Friend, I think your choice is a marvelous choice!
 The best choice; really the ONLY choice considering that compliments both your superb taste and the beautiful theme you have going on here."

 Next time you pay them a visit, they will take you a new addition to the house: a 'rec' room, where they explain, in detail, their selection process when painting the room.